supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/LabIntro.md

 1. To get the lab environment details, you can select the **Lab Environment** tab, you can locate the **Lab Environment** tab on the upper right corner.
 Additionally, the credentials will also be emailed to your email address provided during registration.

- > You will see Suffix/DeploymentID value on the **Lab Environment** tab, please use it wherever you see SUFFIX or DeploymentID in lab steps.
-This is a unique number associated with each lab deployment.

 ### Task 1: Log in to Azure Portal

 1. In the JumpVM, double click on the Azure portal shortcut on the desktop.